thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

     };
     ```

-    Rebuild and switch to the new configuration:
+    Rebuild and activate the new configuration:

     ```bash
     nixos-rebuild switch
     ```

-3. Reboot to ensure the system uses the new BTRFS subvolume structure correctly.
+3. Reboot to ensure the system uses the new BTRFS subvolume structure.

-4. Proceed to Step 2 (Clone Dotfiles Repository).

 ### Option B: Manual Installation

-This method gives you full control over partitioning and BTRFS subvolume creation from the start.
+This method gives you full control over partitioning and BTRFS subvolume creation.

-1. Boot from NixOS installation media.
+1. Boot from the NixOS installation media.

-2. Check the current partition layout to identify existing partitions and their device paths.
-Note that partition numbers (e.g., `nvme0n1p1`, `nvme0n1p7`) are examples and may vary on your system.
+2.  **Identify existing partitions** and their device paths:

     ```bash
     lsblk -f